djeada/CMake-Examples/README.md

 # CMake
-Examples of projects with CMake
+Examples of projects with CMake.

 <h1>Introduction</h1>